RobJellinghaus/Holofunk3/README.md

 # Holofunk3
-The true mixed reality looper.
+The formerly true formerly mixed reality still looper.

 ## Notes on naming
 It is always hard!